mfonism/django-flag/CONTRIBUTING.md

     ... fix and git commit often ... git push origin task-566

-The reason we have created two new branches is to stay off of `master`.
+The reason we have created a new branch is to stay off of `master`.
-Keeping master clean of only upstream changes makes yours and ours lives easier.
+Keeping master clean of only upstream changes makes your life and ours easier.
 You can then send us a pull request for the fix/feature.
 Then we can easily review it and merge it when ready.